minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 of these congressional contributions going to Republican candidates
 @OpenSecretsKochIndustries.

-In general, the increase in contribution of the Koch Industries to US congressional candidates reflects the general trends, with 80% of all congressional Oil&Gas related contributions going to republican candidates from the 2016-2024 electoral cycles @OpenSecrets2024PartisanIndustries.
-The average contributions to members of congress have increased as well within the last 40 years.
-Since the 2024 election cylce is due in November 2024, the contributions there are not comparable to 2022 yet.

-#figure(image("figures/FusionCharts.jpg", width: 80%), caption: [
-  Average Contributions to Members of Congress, 1990-2022 ])
+// In general, the increase in contribution of the Koch Industries to US
+// congressional candidates reflects the general trends, with 80% of all
+// congressional Oil&Gas related contributions going to republican candidates from
+// the 2016-2024 electoral cycles @OpenSecrets2024PartisanIndustries.

 Given these trends of campaign contributions in the US Congress, and especially the participation which wealthy (fossil fuel) donors like the Koch brothers have